Thousands participate in inaugural Anti-Cancer Challenge to raise funds for cancer research

 UCI Health has Orange County’s only federally-designated cancer research and treatment center with access to trials, leading therapies

 June 14, 2017

-Van Etten cycled in the 60-mile race, as did Dr. Howard J. Federoff, vice chancellor for health affairs and CEO of UCI Health; and Dr. Michael Stamos, interim dean, UC Irvine School of Medicine.
+Van Etten cycled in the 60-mile race, as did Dr. Howard J. Federoff, vice chancellor for health affairs and CEO of UCI Health; and Dr. Michael J. Stamos, interim dean, UCI School of Medicine.

-The inaugural event raised more than $568,000 and fundraising continues through June 30, 2017.
+The inaugural weekend events raised more than $568,000, with fundraising continuing through June 30, 2017.
 Go to www.Anti-CancerChallenge.org to make a donation.

 Anti-Cancer Challenge sponsors include: Monster Energy, Ambry Genetics, Hensel Phelps, Hyundai, Pfizer Oncology, Anaheim Ducks, FivePoint, Spectrum Pharmaceuticals, Angels Baseball Foundation, Brightview Landscape, Bristol-Myers Squibb, Critchfield Mechanical, DPR Construction, FPL and Associates, Jacobs, Geodesign, Genentech, Griffith Construction, Hologic, Lynn Capouya Inc., MA Engineers, Medline, Octapharma, Pacific Ventures Management, PIMCO Foundation, Purequosa, SCMS Sindoni Consulting & Management Services.